• As low as $249/Night

 • Apartment

 This apartment is located in a historic building that was finished in 1853 -seven years before Abraham Lincoln became president!
 Recent renovations include all new furnishings and modern refreshed galley kitchen.
 Located blocks from Charlestons best eateries, shopping & Charleston harbor.
 Rooms are giant with tall ceilings and antique fireplaces.
-Appreciate the huge covered piazzas (porches) as the horse carriages pass by.
+Appreciate the enormous covered piazzas (porches) as the horse carriages pass by.

 About the Area